junkil-park/coin-swap/main/sources/demo.md

 Difficulties
-- unable to write a generic `create_pool` due to the `witness` pattern used
+- unable to generically write generic `create_pool` due to the `witness` pattern used
-- needs `CoinSwap`'s signatrue to create the liquidity pool, and swap
+- needs `CoinSwap`'s signatrue to create a pool, and swap coins
+    - in creation: publish the LiquidityPool resource under CoinSwap
+    - in swap: withdraw coins from the LiquidityPool
-- need to trust `CoinSwap` where the liquidity pool is
+- need to trust the account owner of `CoinSwap` where the liquidity pool (billions of dollars) is